Usual surgery days: Monday, Tuesday, Thursday, Friday

 All GP practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each practice.

-The mean earnings for GPs working in Grassendale Medical Practice in the financial year ended 31st March 2017 was £62,324 before deduction of employee's superannuation contributions, tax and National Insurance.
-This is the average pay for two full-time GPs and five part-time GPs who worked in the practice for more than 6 months during that year.
+The mean earnings for GPs working in Grassendale Medical Practice in the financial year ended 31st March 2018 was £74,105 before deduction of employee's superannuation contributions, tax and National Insurance.
+This is the average pay for 1 full-time GP and 6 part-time GPs who worked in the practice for more than 6 months during that year.